Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 We will leave all the options on default, but you need to add in your email address so BlastKOALA can email you to start the job.

-Once you have pressed submit you should be re-directed to a screen that says "Request accepted" you will also be sent an email with two links, one to submit the job and one to cancel. **Make sure you press the submit link as your job will not be running without it!** (& make sure to check your spam!)
+Once you have pressed submit you should be re-directed to a screen that says "Request accepted".
+You will also be sent an email with two links, one to submit the job and one to cancel. **Make sure you press the submit link as your job will not be running without it!** If you haven't received an email, check your spam.
-Once you have pressed the submit link in the email you should be redirected to a BlastKOALA page that says "Job submitted"

-As this is an online server your job will sit in a queue with other peoples jobs so it may take a bit of time (hours!) before it is run.
+Once you have pressed the submit link in the email you should be redirected to a BlastKOALA page that says "Job submitted".
+This is an online server shared by lots of people, so your job has to queue with other jobs before it can be executed.
+This may take a while.
 You will recieve an email when the job has completed.

 Once the job has been completed you will receive a link by email.
+From this you can explore the annotated MAG.
+You can view/download the data and use the KEGG mapper reconstruct pathway option to see how these genes interact with each other.

 <img src="{{ page.root }}/fig/04_03_blastkoala_out.png" alt="a screenshot of the blastKoala output" />

-From this you can explore the annotated MAG.
-You can view or download the data and use the KEGG mapper reconstruct pathway option to see how these genes interact with each other.

 ## Building a tree from the 16S sequence

-Prokka is able to identify any 16S sequences present in our MAGs.
-This is useful to build a quick taxonomic tree to see what other organisms our MAG relates to.
+Prokka is able to identify 16S sequences present in our MAGs.
+This can be used to build a quick taxonomic tree to see what organisms our MAG is related to.

-We will first search for the presence of 16S seqences in the prokka output.
+First we will search for the presence of 16S sequences in the Prokka output.

-While still logged into the instance, navigate to the prokka output directory you generated earlier.
-Once in that directory we can use grep to search for 16S in the tsv file with the following command:
+While still logged into the instance, navigate to the Prokka output directory you generated earlier (`~/cs_course/analysis/prokka/bin.6`).
+Once in that directory we can search for sequenced identified as being 16S in the `.tsv file` using `grep`:
 ~~~
 grep 16S *.tsv
 ~~~
 {: .bash}

-Depending on the MAG you have run this on you should see similar to the below:
+You should get a result similar to the below.
+Yours may differ slightly depending on the MAG you ran.
 ~~~
 JODGFBLK_00079	rRNA	1547				16S ribosomal RNA
 JODGFBLK_00089	rRNA	1553				16S ribosomal RNA